JAL-code/google/README.md

 If the text is entered into a command the terminal will only look for "Google" or 'Google'.
 To get this folder to work the character " needs a \" escape.
 Now terminal will recognize the folder location as "Google Folder_for_Python/example.py".

+April 2022:

+  Added a new folder for Tkinter.
+This is a self modivated effort to learn how to code GUIs with Python.
+I have add three outside sources for instructional material.

+  The primary goal is develop a working stepped program that involves user interaction while processing a complex involved task.